minio/kes-docs/content/cli/kes-key/_index.md

 ## Overview

-The :mc:`kes key` command creates, utilizes, displays, and deletes cryptographic keys (Secrets) through the MinIO Key Encryption Service (KES).
+The `kes key` command creates, utilizes, displays, and deletes cryptographic keys (Secrets) through the MinIO Key Encryption Service (KES).
 KES stores created secrets on the configured [Key Management System (KMS)]({{< relref "/_index.md#supported-kms-targets" >}}) target.

 You can also use these commands to encrypt/decrypt messages or generate new data encryption keys.